 Korean Bento Boxes (Dosirak)Katachiware Japanese Style Tableware

-Dosirak is a lunch box that is widely used in South Korea, it consists of bento boxes that are packed with a home-made meal that can also be purchased from dosirak stores.
+Dosirak is a lunch box that is widely used in South Korea, it consists of a bento box packed with a home-made meal that can also be purchased from dosirak stores.
 Similar to Japanese bento boxes they are normally served with rice and an assortment of traditional side dishes.